cosmic-lab-inc/.github/profile/README.md

 const accountInfo: AccountInfo<Buffer> = await client.getAccount(publicKey, slot30DaysAgo);
 ```

-🚀 It's as easy as that to get an account's state at any historical point in time!
+🚀 It's as easy as that to get an account's state at any point in time!